 Is Sweet Corn Paleo?

-In short, sweet corn isn’t a vegetable, despite what food brands might have you believe.
-We’ll explain why corn is categorized differently based on when it’s harvested, and why eating any type can be harmful to your health.
+While you know you’re supposed to load up on veggies on The Paleo Diet®, sweet corn is not on the menu.
+Why is that?
+In short, sweet corn is not a vegetable, despite what food brands might have you believe.
+Corn is not Paleo because it’s a grain.
+We’ll explain why corn is categorized differently based on when it’s harvested, and why eating any type of corn can be harmful to your health.

 According to the USDA, corn can be considered either a grain or a vegetable based on when it is harvested.
-Sweet corn, which is the immature state defined as when the kernels are still juicy, is considered a starchy veggie by the USDA.
+Sweet corn, which is the immature state defined as when the kernels are still juicy, is considered a starchy vegetable by the USDA.
 Only when it’s harvested fully mature and dry, and can be milled into cornmeal, does the USDA consider it a grain.
 [1]

 Sweet corn, unlike vegetables, is bad for your digestion, and can promote weight gain over weight loss.
 Here are three major ways that eating sweet corn can negatively impact your health.